Armenian Pakhlava – Sweet Layers of Tradition

 In a food processor, pulse the nuts to achieve fine to medium-sized pieces, avoiding powder.
 Be mindful not to let the food processor run continuously.
 Add the sugar and spices, then pulse 2-3 times until fully combined.
 Transfer the mixture to a bowl, ready for use.

-Step 2: Clarifying butter (creating ghee)
+Step 2: Clarifying butter (making ghee)

 Melt the butter in a heavy-bottomed pan over medium heat, allowing it to gently simmer.
 Be attentive to prevent spillage.
 As the butter melts, it will foam up and rise.
 Sprinkle a tablespoon of flour; you’ll observe the foam clumping and settling.
 Reduce the heat, allowing it to cool a bit.
 Once cooled, you’ll see clarified butter on top and white milk solids at the bottom.
 Carefully pour through a fine mesh sieve into a glass jar, ensuring you don’t disturb the residue that’s on the bottom.
+Check out the full recipe for ghee.

 Step 3: Making syrup